Marketing’s cookie jar is almost empty! Here’s why:

 - The data collected is accurate as it comes directly from the source i.e. the consumer

-- It is cost-effective, the customer has handed it over and it doesn’t need to be paid for.
+- Since it is cost-effective the customer has handed it over and it doesn’t need to be paid for.

 - Worrying about data protection regulation compliance will be a thing of the past.

-The only thing your customer is thinking is, “What’s in it for me?”
+The only thing your customer is thinking about is, “What’s in it for me?”